Canonical decompositions for Poincar\'e duality pairs

 \textbf{{ Introduction}}

-In \cite{SS2}, we obtained canonical decompositions for almost finitely presented groups analogous to the $JSJ$--decomposition of a $3$--manifold.
+In \cite{SS2}, as corrected in \cite{SS2errata}, we obtained canonical decompositions for almost finitely presented groups analogous to the $JSJ$--decomposition of a $3$--manifold.
 In particular, for many almost finitely presented groups $G$, and any integer $n\geq1$, we defined a decomposition $\Gamma_{n,n+1}(G)$, and we showed that when $G$ is the fundamental group of an orientable Haken $3$--manifold $M$ with incompressible boundary, then $\Gamma_{1,2}(G)$ essentially yields the $JSJ$--decomposition of $M$.
+Further details are discussed in \cite{SS4}.
 We recall that the $JSJ$--decomposition of $M$ is given by a possibly disconnected compact submanifold $V(M)$ which is called the characteristic submanifold of $M$, such that the frontier of $V(M)$ consists of essential annuli and tori, and each component of $V(M)$ is an $I$--bundle or a Seifert fibre space.
 Further each component of the closure of $M-V(M)$ is simple.
+The frontier of $V(M)$ determines a graph of groups structure for $G=\pi_{1}(M)$, in which all edge groups are free abelian of rank $1$ or $2$, and this is essentially the same as $\Gamma_{1,2}(G)$.

-In this paper, we consider the structure of $\Gamma _{n,n+1}(G)$, in the case of Poincar\'{e} duality pairs $(G,\mathcal{S})$ of dimension $n+2$, where $n\geq1$.
+In this paper, we consider the structure of $\Gamma_{n,n+1}(G)$, in the case of Poincar\'{e} duality pairs $(G,\partial G)$ of dimension $n+2$, where $n\geq1$.
 The results we obtain are very closely analogous to the above description for $3$--manifolds.
 This greatly generalises work of Kropholler in \cite{K} and of Castel in \cite{Castel}.
-Kropholler described a canonical decomposition of such Poincar\'{e} duality pairs in any dimension at least $3$, and Castel described a canonical decomposition of such Poincar\'{e} duality pairs in dimension $3$ only, but their decompositions are analogous to the Torus Decomposition of an orientable Haken $3$--manifold.
+Kropholler described a canonical decomposition of such Poincar\'{e} duality pairs in any dimension at least three, and Castel described a canonical decomposition of such Poincar\'{e} duality pairs in dimension three only, but their decompositions are analogous to the Torus Decomposition of an orientable Haken $3$--manifold.
 See section \ref{torusdecompofPDgroup} for a discussion.